-Our Med-Peds program has the benefit of working in a very diverse environment.
-Residents rotate through Chandler Medical Center, Good Samaritan Hospital, the Lexington VA Medical Center, and Kentucky Children's Hospital.
-Chandler Medical Center and Kentucky Children's Hospital are large referral and tertiary care inpatient facilities whereas Good Samaritan Hospital provides advanced general internal medicine care to the local community.
+Our med-peds program has the benefit of working in a very diverse environment.
+Residents rotate through UK Chandler Hospital, UK Good Samaritan Hospital, the Lexington Veterans Affairs Medical Center, and Kentucky Children's Hospital.
+Chandler and Kentucky Children's Hospital are large referral and tertiary care inpatient facilities whereas Good Samaritan Hospital provides advanced general internal medicine care to the local community.

 The clinical facilities at the University of Kentucky represent, modern, attractive, state-of-the-art units all contiguously located on the university campus.

 Opened in 1962, UK Chandler Hospital is part of the UK HealthCare patient care enterprise.